 (Click on chart for larger view.)

 Most electricity is generated within the NERC region where it is consumed.
-The flow between NERC regions is a small, but important, percentage of total electricity consumption.
+The flow between NERC regions is comparatively small, but because The Grid has to be so finely balanced, it is important.
 It flows in sometimes surprising directions.
 The direction is determined by many factors, including the availability of transmission lines with unused capacity, historical patterns of energy consumption, and the cost of the electricity.
 Inexpensive electricity generated at a distance is sometimes substituted for more expensive electricity generated locally.

 A region in Northern Illinois served by Commonwealth Edison belongs to the Mid-Atlantic Region, but is physically separated from it.
 The largest power flow in the nation occurs from this region to the rest of the Mid-Atlantic Region.
 This represents power that is generated by highly efficient coal and nuclear generating stations operated by Commonwealth Edison.
 They can’t be cycled on and off easily, so during periods of slack demand (at night) they export large amounts of power at low prices.

 The second largest flow occurs from the Southwest into California.
 As a single state, California imports more electricity than any other.

 The Midwest Region is a net exporter of power.
 It receives power from Manitoba and Commonwealth Edison, but it distributes even more to the TVA and Central Regions.
 In doing this, it participates in a counterclockwise flow from Manitoba, through the Midwest and the South, and eventually to the Mid-Atlantic Region.

 The Central region is a net importer of electricity.
 It receives inflows from the Midwest, keeps some of it, and distributes less than it receives to Texas and the Gulf.